Atovaquone and Proguanil

 Rifamycin Derivatives: May decrease the serum concentration of Atovaquone.
 Avoid combination

-Tetracycline: May decrease the serum concentration of Atovaquone.
+Tetracycline (Systemic): May decrease the serum concentration of Atovaquone.
 Monitor therapy

 Typhoid Vaccine: Proguanil may diminish the therapeutic effect of Typhoid Vaccine.
 This applies only to the oral (live) typhoid vaccine.
 Management: Vaccination with live attenuated typhoid vaccine (Ty21a) should be avoided in patients being treated with proguanil.
 When possible, proguanil should not be started within 10 days of the last vaccine dose.
 Consider therapy modification